DASSL/Gradebook/README.md

 Unless explicitly specified otherwise, or where required to do so otherwise, all artificats in this repository are liensed to others under CC 4.0 BY-NC-SA.
 Read license details at: https://creativecommons.org/licenses/by-nc-sa/4.0/

 ALL ARTIFACTS PROVIDED AS IS.
 NO WARRANTIES EXPRESSED OR IMPLIED.
-USE AT YOUR OWN RISK
+USE AT YOUR OWN RISK.